Funai Lab

 Research Overview

 Since 2013, my laboratory has been interested in the intracellular fate of lipids into membrane phospholipids and how they affect cellular metabolism.
-This was driven by my curiosity in understanding how lipids mediate obesity-driven metabolic diseases.
+This was driven by my curiosity to understand how lipids mediate obesity-driven metabolic diseases.

-We have studied and published on ER and plasma membrane phospholipids, but we have extensively published and developed reputation on understanding how mitochondrial membrane phospholipids influence bioenergetics to alter propensity for metabolic diseases.
+We have studied and published on ER (Funai et al., JCI, 2013; Paran et al., Obesity, 2015; Funai et al., Diabetes, 2016; Verkerke et al., Nature Metabolism, 2019) and plasma membrane phospholipids (Ferrera et al., JCI, 2021; Ferrera et al., FASEB J, 2021).
+However, we have extensively published and developed reputation on understanding how mitochondrial membrane phospholipids influence bioenergetics to alter propensity for metabolic diseases (Heden et al., Trends Endo Metab, 2016; Johnson et al., J Mol Cell Cardiol, 2018; Heden et al., Science Advances, 2019; Johnson et al., Mol Metab, 2020; Funai et al., Curr Opin Cell Biol, 2020; Johnson et al., Science Advances, 2023; Ferrara et al., Life Metab, 2023; Siripoksup et al., JCI, 2024; Decker et al., Cell Metabolism, 2024; Brothwell et al., eLife, 2025).
 In this line of work, we have been examining how mitochondrial membrane lipids alter with changes in energy supply or demand in different tissues, and implicate their roles in bioenergetics and metabolic physiology.

-As described below, our lab continues to work in this area with new emphasis in addressing more fundamental and mechanistic questions for how mitochondrial lipids influence bioenergetics.
+As described below, our lab continues to work in this area with new emphasis on addressing more fundamental and mechanistic questions about how mitochondrial lipids influence bioenergetics.
 We have two additional major lines of research in my laboratory:

 - The role that lipid peroxidation plays in skeletal muscle mass and function